KshitijAggarwal/kshitijaggarwal.github.io/_posts/2017-6-23-Deep-RL-Flappy-Bird.md

 ---

 # Overview
 This project uses Asynchronous advantage actor-critic algorithm (A3C) to play Flappy Bird using Keras.
 The details of this algorithm are mentioned in this paper by Deep Mind.
-The code for this project can be found in [this](https://github.com/shalabhsingh/A3C_Keras_FlappyBird) github repoitory.
+The code for this project can be found in [this](https://github.com/shalabhsingh/A3C_Keras_FlappyBird) github repository.

 # Installation Dependencies
 * Python 3.5